1. Mbm Engine

 MBM is a given name to a graphics engine which provides basic and essential resources to develop games or graphics applications 2D or 3D.

-For now, is possible to develop games for Windows , Linux , and Android .
+For now, is possible to develop games for Windows , Linux , Android , iOS , and macOS .

 The intention is to provide the minimum necessary for game development or graphics application using minimal dependencies.

-The engine is written in C++11 language using OpenGL-ES on its core and LUA as a scripting language.
+The engine is written in C++11 language using OpenGL-ES / Metal / DirectX 9 on its core and LUA as a scripting language.

 Note